allegro/allegro.tech/_posts/2015-03-30-is-overmocking-bad.md

 converting your unit tests to integration tests.
 However tests without mocks are more reliable.
 And for the sake of this post let’s say that overmocking is a bad habit.
 What can we do about it?

 Don’t mock at all.
-Otherwise you may find bugs when you launch your application because you assume that a piece of code works the way you want it to work.
+Otherwise you may encounter bugs when you launch your application because you assume that a piece of code works the way you want it to work.
 Since it is a mock, you cannot be sure.
 Moreover, what happens when you decide to update a version of some external library which you mocked in test?
 The test works just fine, since the library is mocked, but when you release your program, it may crash.
 Not always but when update has some essential changes.
 Conclusion?
 The